FrankChen021/bithon/doc/configuration/server/configuration-storage.md

 > NOTE:
 > - the database that you configured to the `url` parameter must be created in advance.
-> - the user must have privilege to create tables under the specified database
+> - the user must have the privilege to create tables under the specified database

 #### Table Configuration